-The following summary table of analytical results lists the range and average concentrations of regulated contaminants (and other water quality constituents) that were detected during the most recently required sampling applicable to the 2021 reporting period for each source and constituent listed.
+The following summary table of analytical results lists the range and average concentrations of regulated contaminants (and other water quality constituents) that were detected during the most recently required sampling applicable to the 2022 reporting period for each source and constituent listed.
 The table also shows results of the District's required distribution system sampling.
-It is worth noting that chemicals not detected are not included in the report.
-Additionally, DDW sampling requirements allow for source monitoring of certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year.
+Chemicals not detected are not included in the report.
+DDW sampling requirements allow for source monitoring of certain contaminants less than once per year because the concentrations of these contaminants do not vary significantly from year to year.
 Therefore, some of the data listed in the table, though representative of the source water quality, are more than a year old.